MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 # Overview of the day

 You are going to be come a Microsoft Technical Associate by gaining an industry recognised qualification.
+This course covers the content necessary to prepare for MTA 98-382: Introduction to JavaScript exam.
+You can check out the spec [here](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4tiyb).

 # Lesson 1